microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 ---

 # Setting up the project
-In this walkthrough, We will go over advanced Remote UI concepts by incrementally modifying a tool window that shows a list of random colors:
+In this walkthrough, we will go over advanced Remote UI concepts by incrementally modifying a tool window that shows a list of random colors:
 ![Random colors tool window](colors-tool-window.png "Random colors tool window")

 This walkthrough is based on the introductory [Remote UI](remote-ui.md) article and expects that you have a working VisualStudio.Extensibility extension including: